xiongsiheng/xiongsiheng.github.io/_pages/about.md

 [**Project**](https://github.com/chendl02/Awesome-LLM-Causal-Reasoning)

-- We provide a comprehensive review of research aimed at enhancing LLMs for causal reasoning.
-We evaluate the performance of LLMs on various causal reasoning tasks, providing key findings and in-depth analysis.
+- We provide a comprehensive review of research aimed at enhancing LMs for causal reasoning.
+We evaluate the performance of different LMs and methods on various causal reasoning tasks, providing key findings and in-depth analysis.

 </div>
 </div>